oracle/macaron/docs/source/pages/tutorials/npm_provenance.rst

     apply_policy_to("has-verified-provenance", component_id) :-
         is_component(component_id, "pkg:npm/semver@7.6.2").

 After including some helper rules, the above policy is defined as requiring all three of the checks to pass through the ``check_passed(<target>, <check_name>)`` mechanism.
 The target is then defined by the criteria applied to the policy.
 In this case, the artifact with a PURL that matches the version of ``semver`` used in this tutorial: ``pkg:npm/semver@7.6.2``.
-With this check saved to a file, say ``verified.dl``, we can run it against Macaron's database to confirm that the analysis we performed earlier in this tutorial did indeed pass all three checks.
+With this check saved to a file, say ``verified.dl``, we can run it against Macaron's local database to confirm that the analysis we performed earlier in this tutorial did indeed pass all three checks.

 .. code-block:: shell